Curtis Stewart

 (click for more info)

-This project is a joyful + playful assertion,
+This project is a playful assertion -

 a tacet + stylized American soliloquy on the nature of Classical violin.